Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence

-This paper proposes the Memory Bear system, which constructs a human-like memory architecture grounded in cognitive science principles.
-By integrating multimodal information perception, dynamic memory maintenance, and adaptive cognitive services, Memory Bear achieves a full-chain reconstruction of LLM memory mechanisms.
+This paper introduces Memory Bear, a system that constructs a human-like memory architecture grounded in principles from cognitive science.
+By integrating multimodal information perception, dynamic memory maintenance, and adaptive cognitive services, Memory Bear achieves a full-chain reconstruction of LLM memory mechanisms for large language models.